-The UN-SCAN-IT software should be installed in the Programs Files folder on your hard drive.
-The UN-SCAN-IT Setup program setup.exe should be used to install the UN-SCAN-IT files to your hard drive.
-The UN-SCAN-IT files have been compressed, and will not run properly if you simply copy the files to the hard drive or transfer the files from another computer without using the Setup program.
+The UN-SCAN-IT gel software should be installed in the Program Files folder on your hard drive.
+The UN-SCAN-IT gel Setup program setup.exe should be used to install the required files to your hard drive.
+The UN-SCAN-IT gel files have been compressed, and will not run properly if you simply copy the files to the hard drive or transfer the files from another computer without using the Setup program.